lvl99/blockpress/README.md

 ### v0.3.0
   - [ ] Create/research REST JSON API to fuel a frontend editor app

 ### v0.4.0
+  - [ ] Create saved templates which are a pre-configured layout with blocks for easily creating new pages

+### v0.5.0
   - [ ] Investigate existing editors to potentially integrate into frontend editor: CKeditor, maybe?
   - [ ] Build a frontend editor app